nicholasbard/teknonaturalist/README.md

 # File Guide
 ### Docker
 __[Dockerfile](/Docker/Dockerfile)__ <br>
-This file creates an image that fully sets up the teknonaturalist directory and file structure, installs all programs, and successfully runs through a demo of teknonaturalist and DNAbarcoder using mini input files ([SRRdemo_1.fastq](/Docker/SRRdemo_1.fastq) and [SRRdemo_2.fastq](/Docker/SRRdemo_2.fastq)) and a [demoSnakefile](/Docker/demoSnakefile). <br>
+This file creates an image that fully sets up the teknonaturalist directory and file structure, installs all programs, and successfully runs through a demo of teknonaturalist and DNAbarcoder using mini input files ([SRRdemo_1.fastq](/Docker/SRRdemo_1.fastq) and [SRRdemo_2.fastq](/Docker/SRRdemo_2.fastq)) and a [demoSnakefile](/Docker/demoSnakefile). <br><br>
 ### One time setup files: Installation of Snakemake, teknonaturalist, DNAbarcoder (must be run once before initial use)
 __[Snakemake Setup](/1_Basic_setup_and_install/teknonaturalist_setup.md)__
-<br> This file contains key information for installing required software, including Mamba/Conda and Snakemake.<br><br>
+<br> This file contains key information for installing required software, including Mamba/Conda and Snakemake.<br>
 __[teknonaturalist Setup](/1_Basic_setup_and_install/teknonaturalist_setup.md)__
 <br> This file contains key information for creating and activation of the __teknonaturalist__ environment.
-It also includes information for running teknonaturalist without Snakemake.<br><
+It also includes information for running teknonaturalist without Snakemake.<br>
 __[Extract Teknonaturalist Databases](/extract_teknonaturalist_databases.py)__ <br>
-A python script to extract all databases and assemblies provided at https://osf.io/8g6we/ <br><br>
+A python script to extract all databases and assemblies provided at https://osf.io/8g6we/ <br>
 __[environment.yaml](/environment.yaml)__ <br>
 This file is required for setting up the teknonaturalist environment along with required programs used.
-It does not need to be run, simply present in the teknonaturalist/ directory during environment activation. <br><br>
+It does not need to be run, simply present in the teknonaturalist/ directory during environment activation. <br>
 __[MANUAL_package_install_for_bash_script.txt](/1_Basic_setup_and_install/MANUAL_package_install_for_bash_script.txt)__
-<br> This file provides an alternative method for setting up the packages need to run teknonaturalist.<br><br>
+<br> This file provides an alternative method for setting up the packages need to run teknonaturalist.<br>
 __[Extract ITS.refs Database for DNAbarcoder](extract_ITS.refs_database_for_dnabarcoder.py)__ <br>
 A python script to extract ITS reference database for DNAbarcoder (available at https://osf.io/8g6we/) <br><br>